davidpricedev/environment/macSetup.md

 - rbenv if serious about ruby
 - fnm if serious about node
 - pyenv if serious about python
-- bash-git-prompt - shows git status right in the bash prompt
+- bash-git-prompt - shows git status right in the bash prompt (or oh-my-zsh for zsh)
 - grc - apply color to output of common shell commands

 ## Direct Download

 - sdkman (https://sdkman.io/install) - jvm env manager
 - Karabiner Elements - to remap capslock to esc
+  - I don't think this is necessary anymore, the ability to remap caps-lock to esc is built-in to macos now
 - github desktop
 - grandperspective - disk space analysis tool
-- textwrangler
 - VimR
 - JetBrains Toolbox (for Intellij, WebStorm, Datagrip, Pycharm, etc.)
 - Atom